yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)getContactsStarted:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER           = the provider on which the get contacts process started
+  // DICT_ELEMENT_PROVIDER           = The provider (NSNumber*) on which the get contacts
+  //                                   process started
-  // DICT_ELEMENT_SOCIAL_ACTION_TYPE = the social action preformed
+  // DICT_ELEMENT_SOCIAL_ACTION_TYPE = The social action (NSNumber*) performed
-  // DICT_ELEMENT_PAYLOAD            = an identification string that you can give when you
+  // DICT_ELEMENT_PAYLOAD            = An identification string (NSString*) that you can give
-  //            initiate the get contacts operation and want to receive back upon starting
+  //      when you initiate the get contacts operation and want to receive back upon starting

   // ... your game specific implementation here ...
 }